kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 ### Gateway for Ingress (North/South)

-There are two main aspects to the API design for default Gateways:
+There are three main aspects to the API design for default Gateways:

 1. Giving Ana a way to indicate that a Route should be defaulted.